-The 2005 metallurgical test results and operational results from 2006 to 2008 support a zinc recovery of 96% and a zinc concentrate grade of 56% for the re-start of operations.
+The 2005 metallurgical test results, and operational results from 2006 to 2008, support a zinc recovery of 96% and a zinc concentrate grade of 56% for the re-start of operations.

-1.7 Mineral Resource Estimates
+Mineral Resource Estimates

-1.7.1 Drill Hole Database
+Drill Hole Database

-The drilling database consists of historical drilling totalling 4,317 holes.
-A total of 633 of these holes were used for the Resource Estimate contained in this report.
+The drilling database consists of historical drilling totaling 4,342 holes totaling 2,586,277 ft. drilled.
+A total of 633 of these holes were used for the 2017 mineral resource estimate, and 816 for the 2018 mineral resource update contained in this report.
 The majority of these holes were drilled during the most recent mining campaign by Hudbay Minerals Inc. from 2006 to 2009.
 All other holes were either distal exploration holes or holes defining the historic underground workings not relevant to this study.